Transit pass: Washington, D.C. area

 While fares for individual trips vary, the Washington Metropolitan Area Transit Authority offers various passes for riding Metrobus and Metrorail.
 A seven-day regular fare pass for unlimited Metrorail rides is $47, but this cannot be used on buses.
 A one-day rail-only pass is available for $9.00, but on weekdays, this is not valid until after 9:30 AM.
 A weekly Metrobus pass is available for $15 at regular fare, and it cannot be used on Metrorail.

 Riders of Metrorail and Metrobus can transfer between the two services and enjoy a $0.50 discount if they use an electronic SmarTrip card.
 Those transferring between any two Metrorail lines can change trains without exiting the faregate, thereby incurring no additional fare or requiring a transfer slip.

 Transfers are honored both ways between Metrobus and Montgomery County's Ride-on bus service.
 Ride-on accepts transfers from Metrorail for an additional 35¢ (waived for senior citizens), but there are no transfers from Ride-on buses to Metrorail.

 For $102 more than the price of a MARC train monthly ticket, a Transit Link Card granting unlimited Metrorail and Metrobus trips for the month of the MARC ticket can be purchased.
 MARC monthly passes are also honored as fare payment for all Maryland Transit Administration bus, Metro and Light Rail services in the Baltimore area at no extra cost.

 The Maryland Transit Administration within the Baltimore area generally charges $1.70 for a single trip on one local bus or train.
 The agency abolished transfers in 1996 in favor of day passes, which at the time were $3.00 and are currently $4.00.
 Those taking multi-bus/train trips are encouraged to purchase day passes, which at regular fare, are the cost of two one-way trips plus 30¢.
 Weekly and monthly passes are also available, and all such passes since 2005 have been called "GO-passes."
 The only transfers that are allowed in the system without additional fare payment are between the various lines of the light rail.

-For further reading on WMATA fares, see here.
-For Baltimore area MTA fares, see here.

 Canada

 Toronto

-The Toronto Transit Commission offers free transfers with all base fares, and they are valid until the time shown at the bottom, which may vary depending on the driver.
+The Toronto Transit Commission offers free 2-hour transfers with all base fares.
 Transfers may be used only on lines connecting to the one from which the transfer was obtained.
-Also, passengers can pay with a Presto card which offers a discount in fare.
+Also, passengers can pay with a Presto card which may offer a discount in fare.